kindelia/Kindelia/WHITEBOOK.md

 that aggressively centralized distribution isn't aligned with the decentralized vision it sells, and, as such, I intend to make it differently.

-Kindelia Foundation, the non-profit entity, will launch a token on Kindelia, which will be used to fund its future developments, including the maintenance of the network, ecosystem apps, as well as next-gen HVM compilers and processors.
+Kindelia Foundation, the non-profit entity, will launch a token on K-Chan, which will be used to fund its future developments, including the maintenance of the network, ecosystem apps, as well as next-gen HVM compilers and processors.
 But that token will be launched as a normal app, under the same conditions as